iblong2iyush/aurelia/README.md

 The Grocery Warehouse consists of 500 Products to Browse & Order at the Moment, alongside an Admin Panel to add/remove items in the Warehouse, an analytics platform to understand sales and inventory usage patterns and a Mobile Friendly Hybrid App to please the Customers visiting via their Mobile Devices.
 Aurelia address the common problem faced in a fast paced Society where people are finding it hard to make time for Daily Chores, so why not let the technology take care of that?

-Front End: HTML5, CSS3 and LESS
+Front End: HTML5, CSS3 from LESS

-Front End Javascript Framework: jQuery, BackboneJS, D3js, and AngularJS.
+Front End Javascript Framework: jQuery, BackboneJS, D3js, and AngularJS

 Back/Server End: NodeJS, Express, Mongoose exposing a  REST API

 Database: MongoDB

+The application has been updated and would soon be hosted on AWS after the database migration to Mongolab or MongoHQ.